3D-Amine Matrix

 for coupling via electrostatical adsorption of negatively charged biochemical species

-An adsorptive immobilization is a non-covalent coupling method on solid supports which is realized by electrostatic, Van der Waals interactions, hydrogen bonds and hydrophobic interactions of the reactants, respectively.
+An adsorptive immobilization is a non-covalent coupling method on solid supports which is realized by electrostatic and Van-der-Waals interactions as well as hydrogen bonds and hydrophobic interactions of the reactants.
 An electrostatic interaction is formed by an ion-ion-interaction between the surface and the applied biochemical species.
-The dissociation energy for typical electrostatic bond is 130 kJ/mol.
-It is about a third of the strength of an average covalent bond.
+The dissociation energy for typical electrostatic bond is 130 kJ/mol, which is about a third of the strength of an average covalent bond.
 In order to achieve an optimal adhesion the probe buffer und the adhesion conditions (pH-value) have to be optimized.

 Binding of oligonucleotides on the 3D-Amino matrix

-The nucleic acid is bound electrostatically on the 3D-Amino surface with its negatively charged backbone or its 5´phosphate group.
-For immobilization of nulceic acids we recommend an UV- crosslinking after adsorption forming a covalent bond.
-During the UV irradiation the base Thymine formes radicals which undergoes a H-abstraction in the 3D- Matrix.
+Oligonucleotides can be bound electrostatically on the 3D-Amino surface with their negatively charged backbone or their 5´-phosphate group.
+For immobilization of oligonucleotides we recommend an additional UV-crosslinking after adsorption.
+During the UV irradiation the nucleic base Thymine forms radicals which undergo H-abstraction in the 3D-Matrix to form a covalent bond.

 Products